TJaySteno/Yahtzee/README.md

 		Create functions with internal function?

 To Do later
-	High scores
-		Find a way to store persistant values
-		Use endGame() to store values
 	Clean up scoreRuns(), scoreSets()
 	printScoreSums(arg) to avoid looping through everything every time